Brachyurophis fasciolatus: Description

 The narrow-banded shovel-nosed snake is on average 30 cm in total length, reaching to approximately 40 cm in total length.
 Identification of B. fasciolatus from other species of this genus can be made by inspection of the preocular and nasal scales.
 This species has a scale situated between the two scales whereas other species of this genus have the preocular and nasal scale in contact.
 The Narrow-banded burrowing snake has cream to white coloured ventral scales, of which there are 140-175, and 15-30 subcaudal scales of which are divided.
 The anal scale is also divided.
 The dorsal scales are brightly coloured with a pale reddish-brown to cream coloured background and black-tipped scales that form 50 or more narrow bands across the body, giving the snake its banded appearance.
 The snout is light in colour, cream or brown and the head is black with a narrow lighter coloured band separating the black head and nape into two sections.
 There are 17 rows of scales mid-body on average.

 Taxonomy

-Brachyurophis fasciolatusis one of eight currently recognised species within the genus Brachyurophis, in addition there are two subspecies, Brachyurophis fasciolatus fasciatus and Brachyurophis fasciolatus fasciolatus.
+Brachyurophis fasciolatus is one of eight currently recognised species within the genus Brachyurophis.
+There are two subspecies, Brachyurophis fasciolatus fasciatus and Brachyurophis fasciolatus fasciolatus.
 Originally named Rhinelaps fasciolatus when first described by Günther in 1872, Brachyurophis fasciolatus was renamed multiple times until its most recent rename in the early 2000s.
 This most recent reclassification for this species, moved this species into the genus Brachyurophis.
 Synonyms include Rhinelaps fasciolatus (Günther 1872), Rhynchoelaps fasciolatus (Boulenger 1896), and Simoselaps fasciolatus (Cogger 1983).

 Phylogeny

-Brachyurophis fasciolatus belongs to one of two burrowing clades of taxa found within Australian elapids and sea snakes.
-The Simoselaps group which B. fasciolatus is a part of has a basal lineage to Australian oxyuranines.
-Whereas positioning of the other clade is higher, therefore suggesting that rejection of monophyly for some burrowing forms should be rejected, however more research is required to determine the acceptance of diphyly.
+Brachyurophis fasciolatus belongs to the Simoselaps species group, which is the sister group to other Australian oxyuranines.
+This is one of two lineages of Australian elapids and sea snakes which have evolved burrowing; the two lineages may not be each other's closest relatives, indicating that burrowing lifestyles may have multiple origins within the group.